themmer/node-challenge/advanced/README.md

 https://github.com/marak/Faker.js/

 Hit the endpoint multiple times to see the responses change.
 This is useful for prototyping or working ahead of the server when you have an api contract

+If you are stuck and looking for hints there is a working solution in the solutions folder